dogweather/forkful/content/en/python/files-and-io/writing-a-text-file.md

   \ creating or opening a file and then appending or overwriting text.
 This functionality\u2026"
 lastmod: '2024-03-13T22:44:59.724274-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to a text file in Python is a fundamental task that involves creating\
-  \ or opening a file and then appending or overwriting text.
-This functionality\u2026"
+summary: Writing to a text file in Python is a fundamental task that involves creating or opening a file and then appending or overwriting text.
 title: Writing a text file
 weight: 24
 ---